Nallur Kandaswamy temple: Present Temple

-Initially, the temple was built using bricks and stones and had a cadjan roof, enshrining a 'Vel' in the middle.
+Initially, the temple was built using bricks and stones and had a cadjan roof, enshrining a 'vel' in the middle.
 The original shrine had only two small halls.

-Ragunatha Maapaana Mudaliyar's descendants continued to administer the temple as Custodians of the temple over the past centuries and to date many additions have been made to bring the temple to its present Glory.
+Ragunatha Maapaana Mudaliyar's descendants continued to administer the temple as custodians of the temple over the past centuries and to date many additions have been made.

 The start of the 'Golden Period' in the history of Nallur Temple is recorded as post-1890, soon after the taking over the temple administration by Arumuga Maapaana Mudaliyar, the 7th Custodian.
 The first Bell tower was erected by him in 1899 and he made many improvements to the temple including the main Sanctum, renovating it using granite to pave the floor of the Sanctum in 1902.
 The first enclosing wall was erected in 1909 by him.
 Likewise, the temple has been gradually renovated from time to time by its successors to date.
-After the year 1964, the year the present and the 10th Custodian, Kumaradas Maapaana Mudaliyar took over office, extensive improvements have been made to-date, virtually rebuilding the entire complex and making it physically the largest Hindu Temple Complex in the country.
+In 1964, the 10th Custodian, Kumaradas Maapaana Mudaliyar, assumed office and served until his death in 2021 at the age of 92.
+During his long custodianship, he spearheaded extensive renovations and expansions that virtually rebuilt the entire temple complex, transforming Nallur Kandaswamy Temple into the largest Hindu temple complex in Sri Lanka.
 The custom of the annual 'Thiruppani', introduced by him, has seen the temple growing into its present splendor.
 Today the temple has four Gopurams and six Bell Towers, along with its fortified walls, giving it an appearance of a citadel in Nallur.
+The present administrator, is the 11th Custodian, Kumaresh Shayanthana Kumaradas Maapaana Mudaliyar, who took over the temple in 2021.

 The temple has the main entrance facing the east.
 It has an ornately carved five-story tower or gopuram in the Dravidian architecture style at the main entrance.

+Muthukumarasarma Vaikunthavasan has been the chief priest there since 2009, pioneering the Annual Festival for over 17 years.